TITLE 8 SOCIAL SERVICES

 8.8.3.6 OBJECTIVE:

-A. The purpose of these regulations is to set out general provisions regarding background checks and employment history verification required in settings to which these regulations apply.
+A. The purpose of these rules is to set out general provisions regarding background checks and employment history verification required in settings to which these rules apply.

-B. Background checks are conducted in order to identify information in applicants’ backgrounds bearing on whether they are eligible to provide services in settings to which these regulations apply.
+B. Background checks are conducted to identify information in applicants’ backgrounds bearing on whether they are eligible to provide services in settings to which these rules apply.

-C. Abuse and neglect screens of databases in New Mexico are conducted by BCU staff in order to identify those persons who pose a continuing threat of abuse or neglect to care recipients in settings to which these regulations apply.
-Applicants required to obtain background checks pursuant to 8.16.2 NMAC and 8.17.2 NMAC will also undergo a screen of abuse and neglect information and an inter-state criminal history check in each State where the applicant resided during the preceding five years.
+C. Abuse and neglect screens of databases in New Mexico are conducted by CYFD Background Check Unit (BCU) employees to identify those persons who pose a threat of abuse or neglect to care recipients in settings to which these rules apply.

 8.8.3.7 DEFINITIONS: